Ed Hamm: Biography

 At Georgia Tech, Hamm won the Southeast Conference championship (now the Southeastern Conference) in 100 yd and 220 yd sprints and the long jump three years straight.
 In 1928, he broke the SEC record in the long jump with a leap of 25 ft 6+3/4 in, won the National Intercollegiate meet, and broke the world record in the 1928 Olympic trials with a jump of 25 ft 11+1/2 in.

 On July 31, at the 1928 Olympics in Amsterdam, Holland, Hamm broke the Olympic record and won a gold medal with a leap of 25 ft 4+3/4 in.
 After the Olympics, he was part of a track and field team that toured England and Germany.
 He won the long jump in every meet.

-Hamm graduated from Georgia Tech in 1928, served as the school's track coach for a few years, and then spent the rest of his life in private business, much of it as an executive with Coca-Cola on the West Coast and in Alaska.
+Hamm graduated from Georgia Tech in 1928, served as the school's track coach for a few years, and then spent the rest of his life in private business, much of it as an executive with The Coca-Cola Company on the West Coast and in Alaska.
 He was married three times, and died in June 1982 in Oregon.
 His ashes were scattered over his beloved Clear Lake in Oregon's Willamette National Forest, where he had fished many times.
 He was inducted into the Arkansas Sports Hall of Fame in 1971, and the Arkansas Track and Field Hall of Fame in 1996.

 Hamm donated his trophies to Georgia Tech in 1970 which were displayed in the Student Center on campus.